Shivangi Prajapati

 • Flavonoids: Rich in fruits and vegetables, flavonoids help to reduce melanin formation naturally.

-Top Natural Foods That Help Reduce Melanin Levels
+Top Foods That Decrease Melanin Naturally

 Wondering how to reduce melanin in the skin with food?
 You’re in the right place!
 Some foods have natural ingredients that can slow melanin production, helping you achieve a brighter, more even skin tone.
 Check out the list below to get started!